IBM/dbb-git-migration-modeler/docs/AdvancedInformation.md

 1. The [Applications Mapping file](./samples/applicationsMapping.yaml) (YAML format) contains the list of existing applications with their naming convention patterns used for filtering members.
 It can be created manually or can be filled with information coming from external databases or provided by a report from an SCM solution.
 Instead of patterns for naming conventions, the file also accepts fully qualified member names that can be extracted from an existing data source or report provided by your legacy tool.
 If no naming convention is applied for a given application, or if all the members of a given dataset belong to the same application, a naming convention whose value is `........` should be defined.
-Members in the input PDSs libraries that do not match any convention will be associated to the *UNASSIGNED* application and be treated as shared code.
+Members in the input PDSs libraries that do not match any convention will be associated to the *UNASSIGNED* application.
+This is often applicable for copybooks that do not have an owner assigned.
-Multiple Applications Mapping files can be specified, each using a different set of datasets.
-The DBB Git Migration Modeler will process all the files first and build internal mappings, before applying the naming conventions.
-This configuration helps for more granularity and advanced scenarios, where datasets can contain members from multiples applications or only contains members for a given application.
+Multiple Applications Mapping files can be specified that can define one or multiple application configurations.
+The DBB Git Migration Modeler will import all files first, before processing the mapping.
+This configuration helps for more granular configurations and advanced scenarios, for instance when the input datasets contain members from only one application or when collecting the application configurations from the application owners.

 2. The [Repository Paths Mapping file](./samples/repositoryPathsMapping.yaml) (YAML format) is required and describes the folder structure on z/OS UNIX System Services (USS) that will contain the files to are moved from the datasets.
 It is recommended to use the definitions provided in the template, and keep consistent definitions for all applications being migrated.
 The file controls how dataset members should be assigned to target subfolders on USS during the migration process.